Section 3781.1011 | Battery-charged fences.

 (6) Fences constructed and used for agricultural purposes, as agriculture is defined in either section 303.01 or 519.01 of the Revised Code.

-(D) Notwithstanding any other section of the Revised Code, a county, township, or municipal corporation may adopt and enforce an ordinance, order, resolution, or regulation that does any of the following:
+(D) A county, township, or municipal corporation may adopt and enforce an ordinance, order, resolution, or regulation that does any of the following:

-(1) Imposes installation or operational requirements for battery-charged fences in nonresidential properties that are not in conflict with the requirements and standards set forth in division (B) of this section;
+(1) Imposes installation, operational, or use requirements for battery-charged fences in nonresidential properties that do not expressly, implicitly, or functionally prohibit the installation, operation, or use of such fences, as authorized under division (B) of this section;

-(2) Requires a permit or fee for the installation or use of a battery-charged fence to which this section applies in accordance with a permit or fee for an alarm system issued or charged by the county, township, or municipal corporation;
+(2) Requires a permit or fee for the installation, operation, or use of a battery-charged fence to which this section applies in accordance with a permit or fee for an alarm system issued or charged by the county, township, or municipal corporation;

 Available Versions of this Section